jrd261/exp-docs/_pages/developers/tutorials/usingfeeds.md

 ![tutorial](/common_images/tutorials/feed_tutorial_3.png "feed tutorial 3")

 ## EXP player SDK
-The `EXP player SDK` is available when running a HTML app on a EXP player.
-When the app is starting a function called load is fired in Javascript.
+The `EXP player SDK` will automatically be injected into the `HTML Apps` running on a `EXP player`.
+The `EXP Player` fires a Javascript `load` function when the `SDK` is loaded.
-From here the SDK can be accessed using the exp object.
-So getting configuration information as example: `exp.app.config`
+From here the `SDK` can be accessed using the `exp` object.
+For example getting configuration information: `exp.app.config`.

 ## App Start Point
 This is the starting point of the `Angular RSS HTML` app.
 We are using `Bower` to manage the `Angular modules`.
-Alternative the modules can also be `downloaded` by hand and included, or `CDN` links can be used.
+Alternative the modules can also be `downloaded` manually and included, or `CDN` links can be used.

 1. [Angular - Reference](https://angularjs.org/)